AndyMc3000/ci-ms3-pool-club/README.md

 * It should have a navigation bar with individual links to the Registration and Login pages.
 The navigation bar should also be fixed to the top of the page view.
 * The 'hero' carousel banners at the top of the Homepage should include a link button linking to the Registration page.
 * The 'Why Join' section should also contain a link button linking to the Registration page.
-* The 'Our Leagues' section should contain two link buttons.
-One button should link a user to the current League Tabel page, and the other should link a user to the Archived League Tables page.
+* The 'Our Leagues' section should contain a button should linking a user to the current League Table page.
 * On completion and submission the Contact Form should send an email (cc'ing the user) to a CPC organiser using the EmailJS email service.
 * The sponsor carousel banners in the 'Visit our Sponsor' section should be clickable and link a user to an external sponsor website, where that page opens in a new browser window/tab.
 * The Current League page should have back buttons above and below the League Table container and link a user back to the Homepage.
 * The Login page should have back buttons above and below the Log In form container and link a user back to the Homepage.
+* The Registration page should have back buttons above and below the Registration From container and link a user back to the Homepage.

 * The Player Homepage and linked pages/views;
-* Once a Player is logged in and is rerouted to their Player Homepage, the navigation bar should change and show individual links for; Home (Homepage), MyHome (Player Homepage), and Log Out (rerouting a user to the Login page).
+* Once a Player is logged in and is rerouted to their Player Homepage, the navigation bar should change and show individual links for; Home (Homepage), MyHome (Player Homepage), and Log Out (which reroutes a user to the Login page).
 * The Player Homepage should have individual Bootstrap cards with clearly visible link buttons for each function a user can perform there.
 * Each function listed on the Player Homepage should have its own page.
 * Each of the function pages should have a 'Back' button positioned both below and above the content area, returning a Player to their Player Homepage.
-The function pages to be included are: 'My League Stats', 'My Match List', 'Add Match Result', 'Find A Player', 'My League History', and 'Edit My Account'.
+The function pages to be included are: 'My League Stats', 'Add Match Result', and 'Edit My Account'.

 * The Admin Homepage and linked pages/views;
-* If a Player is also an Admin, and once that Player is logged in and is rerouted to their Player Homepage, the navigation bar should change and show individual links for; Home (Homepage), MyHome (Player Homepage), Admin (Admin Homepage) and Log Out (rerouting a user to the Login page).
+* If a Player is also an Admin, and once that Player is logged in and is rerouted to their Player Homepage, the navigation bar should change and show individual links for; Home (Homepage), MyHome (Player Homepage), Admin (Admin Homepage) and Log Out (which should reroute a user to the Login page).
 * The Admin Homepage should have individual Bootstrap cards with clearly visible link buttons for each function a user can perform there.
 * Each function listed on the Admin Homepage should have its own page.
 * Each of the function pages should have a 'Back' button positioned both below and above the content area, returning an Admin to their Player Homepage.
-The function pages to be included are: 'Add League', 'Add Player', 'Add Admin', 'Edit League', 'Edit Player', and 'Edit Match'.
+The function pages to be included are: 'Add League', 'Add Player', and 'Edit League'.

 #### Information Architecture: ####